DOMINICK17743/USBC1NRY/sfYQ/xE9ehh/3aLSc0/gl7le/cloud-native-services_bfX0_1741891031.md.md

 -   if you create an issue and then block cirosantilli, you will be blocked too in return.
 The label is: [op-blocked-ciro](https://github.com/cirosantilli/china-dictatorship/labels/op-blocked-ciro)

-Punitive measures, from least serious to most serious:

 -   block user on one website.
 This may have the unintended side effect of deleting previous useful comments the user made on the websites.